Advantages & Disadvantages of Various Pay Schedules

 Many people think this is the same as bi-weekly.
 However, in this case, instead of being paid every second Friday, employees are paid on the 15th and last day of the month.
 Some companies might do the 1st and 15th instead.
 There is a low time investment to set up your payroll.
 You are looking at 24 payments a year.

-Additionally, semi-monthly payroll is often paid current with no lag time.
-This can lead to an administrative challenge to process payroll, especially for an hourly workforce, as the payroll manager has to forecast what the employees will work and then adjust the next payroll.
+Semi-monthly payroll is often paid current with no lag time.
+This can lead to an administrative challenge to process payroll.
+It is especially contentious for an hourly workforce, as the payroll manager has to forecast what hours the employees will work and then adjust the next payroll accordingly.

 Monthly Payroll